 How it all started…

 Don’t worry, I’m getting to the descriptions, but you need background – especially if you’re a Green!

 Nothing in my undergraduate studies alluded to this almost cult-like interest I have in human behavior.
 Well, people, in general, have always fascinated me.
 Nevertheless, nothing like this!
 My passion for personality psychology has been my secret power for years and years.
 It can be yours too!

 It all started when my organization sent me to a True Colors facilitator training.

 The research evolved time and time again.
 This cool area of human dynamics didn’t start when I learned about it.

 This is the most naturally analytical of temperaments.
-Processing, analyzing, and discerning comes easier to them than others.
-In fact, my lengthy intro was an attempt to answer all the questions that might pop in their heads while reading this post.
-Now, that they know a little about me and the research, I hope it frees the cognitive “Green” mind to take in the data I’m going to present.
+The Green personality loves processing, analyzing, and discerning.
+Each of these comes easier to them than others.
+In fact, my lengthy intro was an attempt to answer all the questions that might pop into their heads while reading this post.
+Now that they know a little about me and the research, I hope it frees the cognitive “Green” mind to take in the data I’m going to present.